 How to Make the Best Mussels Marinara Recipe with Garlic and White Wine

 Heat olive oil and butter in a large pot over medium heat.
-Add the chopped scallion and sauté until translucent, about 3-4 minutes.
-Add minced garlic and red chili flakes, cooking until fragrant, about 1 minute.
+Add the chopped scallion and cook for 3-4 minutes until softened.

-Pour in the white wine, bringing it to a simmer for 2-3 minutes to let the alcohol evaporate.
+Pour in the white wine and let it simmer for 2-3 minutes to reduce slightly.

-Add the cleaned mussels to the pot.
-Cover and cook until the shells open, about 6-8 minutes.
+Add the cleaned mussels to the pot, cover, and cook for 6-8 minutes until the shells open.
 Discard any mussels that do not open.

 Expert Tips for Success